HaoWuLab-Bioinformatics/CLNN-loop/README.md

 tensorflow 2.0

 ## Usage
-First, you should perform data preprocessing, you can run the script as:
+First, you should extract features by running the script as follows:

-`python data prepare.py`
+`python feature_code.py`

-Then you can extract features you need through running the script as:
+If you want to visualize features, you can run the script as follows:

-`python feature_code.py` or `python psednc.py`
+`python tsne.py`

-Finally if you want to compile and run StackTADB, you can run the script as:
+Finally if you want to compile and run CLNN-loop, you can run the script as:

-`python model.py`
+`python main.py`